 SimH (History Simulator) is a loose Internet-based collective of people interested in restoring historically significant computer hardware and software systems by simulation.
 The goal of the project is to create highly portable system simulators and to publish them as freeware on the Internet, with freely available copies of significant or representative software.
 The current, official version of SimH can be found in a GitHub source repository.
 It includes many additional simulators, as well as more advanced core libraries.

-This site reflects my personal development branch (sometimes called "3.X") and (mostly) the simulators I have worked on.
+While this site reflects my personal development branch (sometimes called "3.X") and (mostly) the simulators I have worked on, it also has a collection of papers and software kits that are applicable to all versions of SimH.

 SIMH is a highly portable, multi-system simulator.